Lincoln National Park: Jussieu Peninsula

 Lincoln National Park occupies the majority of Jussieu Peninsula.
 The remainder of the Jussieu Peninsula is occupied by the Memory Cove Wilderness Protection Area.
-The western gateway to the national park is via the isthmus which connects the Jussieu Peninsula to the mainland.
+The western gateway to the national park is via the isthmus that connects the Jussieu Peninsula to the mainland.
 The Sleaford Mere Conservation Park abuts the western border of the national park.
 Land-based park entry is made by road at both the northern and southern sides of the isthmus.
 The south road is 4WD access only.

 The northern coastline of the peninsula curls northward to Cape Donington, where the Cape Donington Lighthouse is situated.
-Cape Donington is the southern point at the mouth of Port Lincoln, the large, sheltered deep water harbor on which the city of Port Lincoln is located.
+Cape Donington is the southern point at the mouth of Port Lincoln, the large, sheltered deep water harbour on which the city of Port Lincoln is located.
 The eastern coast of the national park which faces onto Spencer Gulf extends from Cape Donington to Taylor's Landing (opposite Taylor Island).

 The southern boundary of the national park curls southward from Mary Ellis Wreck Beach in the west to the east side of Jussieu Bay in the east.
 The coastline varies from extensive sand dunes behind Sleaford Bay to limestone cliffs on the east side of Jussieu Bay.
 The seas in this exposed area are very rough, with dangerous rips leading to numerous drownings.

 Islands

-Lincoln National Park includes the following islands which are located in the waters adjoining the Jussieu Peninsula:
+Lincoln National Park includes the following islands, which are located in the waters adjoining the Jussieu Peninsula: